 When you’re still in the very early stages of tweaking your website, you don’t want everyone to see it just yet.
 This is where a Coming Soon or Under Construction plugin would come in handy.
 These plugins direct your visitors to a static page telling them that the website is not fully launched yet.

-To view your pre-launch page, you will need to log out your WordPress account.
+To view your pre-launch page, you will need to log out of your WordPress account.
 To view your actual site, you need to log back in.
 You can disable the plugin when you’re ready to launch your site.

 Enable 2-factor Authentication